oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## **Appendix**: About the Product
 ### **Overview**
 Oracle Data Masking and Subsetting pack for Enterprise Manager, part of Oracle's comprehensive portfolio of database security solutions, helps organizations comply with data privacy and protection mandates such as Payment Card Industry (PCI) Data Security Standard (DSS), Health Insurance Portability and Accountability Act (HIPAA), EU General Data Protection Regulation (GDPR), and numerous laws that restrict the use of actual customer data.
-With Oracle Data Masking, sensitive information such as credit card or social security numbers can be replaced with realistic values, allowing production data to be safely used for development, testing, or sharing with out-sourced or off-shore partners for other non-production purposes.
+With Oracle Data Masking, sensitive information such as credit card or social security numbers can be replaced with realistic values, allowing production data to be safely used for development, testing, or sharing with outsourced or off-shore partners for other non-production purposes.
 Oracle Data Masking uses a library of templates and format rules, consistently transforming data in order to maintain referential integrity for applications.

 ### **Data Masking**
 Data masking (also known as data scrambling and data anonymization) is the process of replacing sensitive information copied from production databases to non-production databases with realistic, but scrubbed, data based on masking rules.
 Data masking is ideal for virtually any situation when confidential or regulated data needs to be shared with other non-production users; for instance, internal users such as application developers, or external business partners, like offshore testing companies or suppliers and customers.
 These non-production users need to access some of the original data, but do not need to see every column of every table, especially when the information is protected by government regulations.

 Data masking allows organizations to generate realistic and fully functional data with similar characteristics as the original data to replace sensitive or confidential information.
-This contrasts with encryption or Virtual Private Database, which simply hide data, allowing the original data to be retrieved with the appropriate access or key.
+This contrasts with encryption or Virtual Private Database, which simply hides data, allowing the original data to be retrieved with the appropriate access or key.
 With data masking, the original sensitive data cannot be retrieved or accessed.
 Names, addresses, phone numbers, and credit card details are examples of data that require protection of the information content from inappropriate visibility.
 Live production database environments contain valuable and confidential data — access to this information is tightly controlled.
 However, each production system usually has replicated development copies, and the controls on such test environments are less stringent.
 This greatly increases the risks that the data might be used inappropriately.
 Data masking can modify sensitive database records so that they remain usable, but contain no confidential or personally identifiable information.
 Yet, the masked test data resembles the original in appearance to ensure the integrity of the application.

 ![DMS](./images/dms-concept.png "DMS Concept")

 ### **Data Subsetting**
 Data Subsetting helps reduce security risks and minimize storage costs by removing unnecessary data from a database before sharing it for non-production use.
 Data Subsetting provides goal-based and condition-based subsetting.
 A goal can be a relative table size, such as extracting a 1% subset of a table containing 10 billion rows.
 A condition can be based on factors such as time, such as discarding all user records created before a particular year.
-A condition can also be based on region, for example, extracting Asia Pacific information to support the development of a new application.
+A condition can also be based on region, for example, extracting Asia-Pacific information to support the development of a new application.

 ### **Why do I need Data Masking and Subsetting?**